conan-io/docs/conanfile_py.rst

+There is another advantage of using ``conanfile.py`` instead of ``conanfile.txt``.
-Well, at this point you almost have your library prepared for being a conan package.
-In next section we will create our own packages using this ``conanfile.py``.
+At this point you almost have your library prepared for being a conan package.
+In next section we will create our own packages using ``conanfile.py``.